LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 The full list of Identifiers should be displayed again.

-Repeat the steps until you have completed all 4 identifiers in the table above.
+Repeat the steps until you have completed all 4 `Identifiers` in the table above.
+Yes - there are 6 `Identifiers` created, but only 4 need the `AppGroup` added.

 ## Create Loop App in App Store Connect